sambennett04/GPT-BR/readme.md

 With GPT-BR, we have not only be able to garuntee the inclusion of all 3 key bug reporting elements, but have greatly increased their quality and clarity in comparison to their original counter parts.
 In the first figure above, you can see a representation of the quality of S2Rs we created using GPT-BR.
 With our best prompt, we achieved 89.8% Precision, 76.2% Recall and 82.5% F1 score meaning that from a set of perfect gui-level steps to reproduce a bug, our generated s2rs for that bug include almost all perfect steps.

 For our evaluation of Observed Behavior and Expected Behavior, we needed to come up with a novel way of gauging correctness.
 We landed on a quality model that marked each information element of observed behavior and expected behavior, as listed in step 5 above, as Correct, Incomplete, Ambiguous, Missing or Incorrect.
 Our evaluation of GPT-BR is ongoing (specific graph will be added later), however our early results show strong improvement over user bug reports, with GPT-BR generated observed behavior and expected behavior having almost all correct information elements.

+## Future Plans
+The approach in this project will be used to further develop BURT++, a full-stack web application for interactive mobile app bug reporting.
+If you would like to see the status of BURT++, please visit (https://github.com/sambennett04/BURT_with_LLM).

+The findings of this research project are currently being aggregated and finalized for a paper, aiming for submition to the [ACM International Conference on the Foundations of Software Engineering](http://conf.researchr.org/home/fse-2026).
+I will add a link to the full paper here, once it has been published.